Code-Institute-Submissions/webalyzer/README.md

 3. [GitHub:](https://github.com/ "github.com")
     - GitHub is used to store the project's code after being pushed from Git.
 4. [Heroku:](https://www.heroku.com "heroku.com")
     - Heroku is a container-based cloud Platform as a Service (PaaS).
 Developers use Heroku to deploy, manage, and scale modern apps.
+Project is hosted on Heroku for viewing and interacting with the app.
 5. [Requests:](https://pypi.org/project/requests/ "pypi.org/project/requests/")
     - Requests is a simple, yet elegant, HTTP library.
+Webalyzer uses requests to interact with 3rd-party app's.
 6. [html5lib:](https://pypi.org/project/html5lib/ "pypi.org/project/html5lib/")
     - html5lib is a pure-python library for parsing HTML.
-It is designed to conform to the WHATWG HTML specification, as is implemented by all major web browsers.
+It is designed to conform to the WHATWG HTML specification, as is implemented by all major web browsers. html5lib is used for parsing the HTML of the validators.
 7. [bs4:](https://pypi.org/project/beautifulsoup4/ "pypi.org/project/beautifulsoup4/")
     - Beautiful Soup is a library that makes it easy to scrape information from web pages.
 It sits atop an HTML or XML parser, providing Pythonic idioms for iterating, searching, and modifying the parse tree.
+Beautiful Soup is used to extract the targeted html of the validators.
 8. [sys:](https://docs.python.org/3/library/sys.html "docs.python.org/3/library/sys.html")
     - This module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
 It is always available.
+Sys is used for slow printing text on the terminal, restarting the terminal, deleting lines, and exiting the terminal.
 9. [time:](https://docs.python.org/3/library/time.html "docs.python.org/3/library/time.html")
     - This module provides various time-related functions.
+Time is used to make the terminal sleep for x seconds.
 10. [re:](https://docs.python.org/3/library/re.html "docs.python.org/3/library/re.html")
     - This module provides regular expression matching operations similar to those found in Perl.
+Re is used to match regular expression againt URLs and text in HTML.
 12. [httperror:](https://docs.python.org/3/library/urllib.error.html#urllib.error.HTTPError "docs.python.org/3/library/urllib.error.html")
     - Useful when handling exotic HTTP errors.
+Httperror is used to handle http errors.
 13. [tprint from art:](https://pypi.org/project/art/ "pypi.org/project/art/")
-    - ART is a Python lib for text converting to ASCII art
+    - ART is a Python lib for text converting to ASCII art.
+ART is used to print ASCII text in the terminal.
 14. [Lucidchart:](https://www.lucidchart.com "lucidchart.com")
     - Lucidchart is the intelligent diagramming application that brings teams together to make better decisions and build the future.
+Lucid chart is used to make the flow and logic charts.
 15. [Adobe Illustrator:](https://www.adobe.com/products/illustrator.html "adobe.com/products/illustrator.html")
     - Adobe Illustrator is vector-based graphics software that lets you scale down your artwork for mobile screens or scale up to billboard size.
+Illustrator is used to create all images.
 16. [Google fonts:](https://fonts.google.com "fonts.google.com")
     - Google Fonts makes it easy to bring personality and performance to websites and products.
+Google fonts is used for the typography of app outside of the terminal.
 17. [Font Awesome:](https://fontawesome.com "fontawesome.com")
     - Font Awesome is the Internet's icon library and toolkit, used by millions of designers, developers, and content creators.
+Github icon is used for the author button.

     <br>